What is MEV and How Does it Work?

 The extracted air is vented outside via a single duct and grille/cowl.

-Is MEV the right system for my home?
+Is Mechanical Extract Ventilation the right system for my home?

 For new build and self build homes, Mechanical Extract Ventilation (MEV) meets building control regulations under System 3 of the Ventilation Requirements.